 - Celebrate at The Omni Homestead Resort (Hot Springs VA)

 - The Pinnacle Speedway in Lights (Bristol TN)

 - Holiday Shows at the Barter Theatre (Abingdon VA)

 Blue Ridge Mountains in GA

 1. Light Up Blue Ridge

 The Light Up Blue Ridge celebration kicks off the season with lots of fun things to do in Blue Ridge GA.

 The event kicks off on “Blue Friday,” their twist on Black Friday.
 Downtown merchants give discounts, strolling entertainment takes over East Main Street, and the Gingerbread Village exhibit in the Arts Center goes public.

-Then, on Saturday, Nov 26, the festivities continue with more entertainment, as well as the Blue Ridge Christmas parade, lighting of the town tree, and pictures with Santa.
+On Saturday, Nov 25, the festivities continue with more entertainment, as well as the Blue Ridge Christmas parade, lighting of the mountain town’s tree, and pictures with Santa.